How to Block Google FLoC Web Tracking System

 What is Google FLoC?

-Google's FLoC, or Federated Learning of Cohorts is supposed to protect user privacy by replacing third-party cookies.
+Google's FLoC, or Federated Learning of Cohorts, is supposed to protect user privacy by replacing third-party cookies.
 In reality, it is a new surveillance mechanism from Google.
-Essentially what it does is use the browser to track your website browsing history to learn about your interests.
-Google then uses this data to put you in a "cohort", a group of individuals, having similar interests.
+It uses the browser to track your website browsing history and learn about your interests.
+Google then uses this data to put you in a "cohort", a group of individuals having similar interests.

 Google Search Page